First things first: On protocols and unit tests

 This Protocol specifies that your model classes should have

-• a from_params method that instantiates the class from a numpy array,
+method that instantiates the class from a numpy array, - a

-• a predict method that takes a numpy array of inputs and returns a numpy array of outputs,
+method that takes a numpy array of inputs and returns a numpy array of outputs, - a

-• a simulate method that requires an integer number of simulations and takes an optional, integer random seed, alongside one’s input and output numpy arrays,
+method that requires an integer number of simulations and takes an optional, integer random seed, alongside one’s input and output numpy arrays, - a

 Ideally, the attributes and functionality of one’s objects will be informed by one’s object analysis.
 How do you want to interact with one’s object’s?
 Perhaps you wish to do the following.